LimeSurvey/pjax-es6/README.md

 ##### `elements` (String, default "a[href], form[action]")

 CSS Selector to use to retrieve links to apply Pjax

+This version also works on forms, so a form put into this list, will be submitted through pjax.

 ##### `selectors` (Array, default ["title", ".js-Pjax"])